Why map the universe?

 Cosmic Radio Static

-Galaxy surveys are expensive cheap alternative still in developmental stages Tianlai's goal is to demonstrate the potential of this technique to constrain cosmological parameters.
-The image on the left shows the array of radio telescopes I used to begin my research career with Peter Timbie, with the Milky Way overhead.
-These telescopes are a proof-of-concept for a technique called Intensity Mapping, which intends to provide a cheap and efficient alternative to galaxy surveys, where observing each individual galaxy becomes an increasingly complicated challenge the further out we observe.
+I began my research career working with Peter Timbie, on the Tianlai array.
 To test this instrument, I built electromagnetic simulations of the array in order to predict and characterize its response to astronomical and test signals, which was used during this instrument's calibration phase (Zhang+21).
 I then used observational data to quantify variations in the response of the different dishes in the array (Wu+21).

 Cross Correlations